machinekoder/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 This means that Pickit Teach is capable of looking for 8 different shapes in one detection.
 See :ref:`Using-the-model-id-in-a-robot-program` on how you can use the model id in a robot program.

+After teaching a model for the first time, it is possible to alter it in different ways.
+Refer to the article :ref:`How-to-edit-existing-model` for further details.

 Detecting object(s)
 ~~~~~~~~~~~~~~~~~~~